Announcements

 June 24, 2022

 In July, BOEM will hold four public meetings in consultation with NFMS and affected coastal states to discuss draft guidance for ways to mitigate impacts from offshore wind projects on commercial and recreational fisheries and fishing.
+Dates and meeting information can be found here.

 June 23, 2022

 BOEM has standardized its process for identifying alternatives in its draft Environmental Impact Statements (EISs) for all Offshore Wind Construction and Operations Plans (COPs) received from lessees.
+More information on BOEM’s standardization process for the finalized document can be found here.
+The finalized document can be found on BOEM’s website here.